 Using Cypress for API testing

-Because Cypress is a standalone frontend testing tool, it makes HTTP requests on behalf of the web applications as it is executing.
-While it might appear that Cypress is making these requests from the browser, it actually uses Node.js as an engine to make the HTTP requests to the API server.
+Cypress is a standalone testing tool.
+To test web applications, it makes HTTP requests on behalf of the web applications as it is executing.
+While it might appear that Cypress is making these requests from the browser, it actually uses Node.js as a JavaScript engine to make the HTTP requests to the API server.
 It uses Node.js to return the responses received from the server.

 method to make HTTP requests from within the framework.
-That is the method we will use in this tutorial to test our endpoints using Cypress.
+That is the method we will use in this tutorial to test an API using Cypress, rather than a frontend application.

 Initializing the directory and setting up Cypress